AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/get-started/gs-namespaces.md

 ---

-# Get Started with Namespaces
+# Get started with namespaces

 The first task is to create a namespace, a logical unit of organization for data within a tenant.
 For more information on namespaces, see the following: